matthewfeickert/talk-SciPy-2020/talk.md

 ]

 ---
-# What SciPy optimizer are being used for MLE?
+# What SciPy optimizers are being used for MLE?

 <br>
 <br>